 We went to a really hip, yuppie restaurant that served food such as Tiede wagyu tartare, onsen egg & truffle meringue and Deconstructed smoked pinapple brulee, salted coconut sorbet & chilli lemon nube

 I have to say I was impressed that he picked such a nice place, I was even more impressed that he didn’t pick an Asian restaurant!
 It’s not that I don’t like Asian food but I do find Asian food a little… messy, it’s not date material, all that slurping and slippery chopsticks, the spicy that’s so spicy it makes your eyes water, the food that is so weird you have to specify “no offal”.
 Asian food just isn’t sexy and the best Asian food usually isn’t served in the nicest surroundings so, however this food was far too cool and sophisticated for us and it did provide some interesting talking material.

 What I found odd was during the tasting of this yuppie food, his face pretty much stayed the same… it was the same way he looked when we met, when we said goodbye and when he took a mouthful of what he described as “a tuna flavoured margarita”

-I’m big on body language and it can really throw me off if a person doesn’t smile and he just doesn’t really smile, or laugh or anything, based on that non emotional face alone, if he was a white guy, I would assume he was miserable and delete his number but for an Asian guy… damn it could mean anything.
+I’m big on body language and it can really throw me off if a person doesn’t smile and this guy just doesn’t really smile, or laugh or anything.
+Based on that non emotional face alone if he was a white guy, I would assume he was miserable and delete his number but for an Asian guy… damn it could mean anything.
 For all I know he is naming our Eurasian babies as I write this.